“That is Not What I Meant” Doesn’t Cut it!

-For my regular readers you know that my posts are inspired by my own e-mail experiences.
-Very often I find myself in a communication thread that I know is probably something you would run into.
+My regular readers know that my own email experiences inspire my posts.
+As a result, I often find myself in a communication thread that I know is probably something you would run into.
 So the thread goes into my “Share with Net [email protected]” folder.

 “You Attract More Bees with Honey”

-I received an e-mail the other day from a potential client that included several very demanding comments about how, if they chose to work with me, they would expect me to run my business.
-After reading the e-mail I actually said “Wow” out loud.
-Clearly this person had some bad experiences in the past with others they chose to work with and got burned.
+After reading the email, I said “Wow” out loud.
+This person must have had some bad past experiences with others they chose to work with and got burned.
 That was now being passed on to me to compensate for.

 No big deal.
-I’ve ended up partnering with many a leery client whose confidence and trust had been damaged with those before me.
+I’ve partnered with many a leery client whose confidence and trust had been damaged by those before me.
 I don’t take it personally because it’s not about me.

-When I am approached in that manner, I’ll think twice about whether I can form a mutually respectful partnership.
-I do not read anything into e-mails like this, I take them at their face value based on the choice of words used.
-I will always respond with professionalism and grace — leaving their next communication to confirm if it is worth either of our time to continue on.
-I do my best to not assume that they are the jerk that their e-mail may imply.
+When approached this way, I’ll think twice about whether I can form a mutually respectful partnership.
+I do not read anything into emails like this; instead, I take them at their face value based on the choice of words used.

-I answered each comment point by point, by down-editing — factually and unemotionally.
-Including declining to lower my rate to compensate for money already spent (wasted) with others.
-With a professionally stern tone.
+I answer each comment point by point, by down-editing.
+Factually and unemotionally.
+Including in this particular case declining to lower my rate to compensate for money already spent (wasted) with others.

 You Type It; You Mean It

-Although it may be tough, always try to give them the benefit of the doubt by replying with grace.
-Many folk still do not realize how terse or demanding their e-mails are perceived.
-This provides the opportunity for them to clarify their tone.
+Although it may be challenging, always try to give the benefit of the doubt by replying with grace.
+Many folks do not realize how terse or demanding their emails are perceived.
+By you responding with grace, you provide the opportunity for them to clarify their tone.

 In this case, this potential client was playing “boss” with me.
-If they would have taken a moment to review my site(s), bio or information, they certainly would not have sent the e-mail they did.
+If they had taken a moment to review my site(s), bio, or information, they certainly would not have sent the email they did.
 But then again, maybe this particular e-bully would have…

 You Know What Happens When You Assume?

-Don’t expect the other side to know what you meant or what you mean.
-Choose the appropriate words and read your e-mail out loud before clicking Send to makes sure your tone is clear.
+Do not expect the other side to know what you meant or what you mean.
+Instead, choose the appropriate words and read your email aloud before clicking Send to ensure your tone and intent are clear.

-You take your time, you choose your words carefully so as to relay your concerns while you make darned sure that what you type is what you mean because that is exactly how it will be taken.
+Take your time and choose your words carefully to relay your concerns while ensuring that what you type is what you mean.
+Because that is precisely how it will be taken.